To assess if a franchise represents a profitable business opportunity, you'll need to consider:

 - the amount and strength of competition from other businesses in the same market sector - at both a local and national level

-- any market research that has analysed the public perception of the franchisor's (the business offering the franchise) brand
+- any market research that has analysed the public perception of the franchisor's (the business offering the franchise) brand - see market research and market reports

-- levels of initial and ongoing costs of a franchise
+- levels of initial and ongoing costs of a franchise - see what costs are involved when running a franchise?

 - how much training and support you'll get in setting up and running the business

-- conditions and restrictions in the franchise agreement, including how long it will run and whether you'll have the option to renew
+- conditions and restrictions in the franchise agreement, including how long it will run and whether you'll have the option to renew - see the franchise agreement for a franchisor

 The franchisor will probably give you an information pack but you shouldn't just rely on this.
 Ask questions and look for evidence of their claims.